For as long as I can remember, I’ve been exploring my place in this world.

 I continued exploring, and developed a big passion for health and wellness, which is where my yoga journey began.

 My yoga practice opened up a whole new level of awareness.
 What started as a physical practice to compliment my dance training, soon progressed into something much deeper.
 It became about finding full acceptance for myself, learning what true self-love really means, and developing my understanding that this present moment is all we ever have.
 Life is now, and only ever now... so stop waiting your whole life to start living!

 Around the same time as coming out of an 11 year relationship, I went to India to complete my 200 hour yoga teacher training at Sampoorna Yoga.
 That was an extremely transformative time, and the true start of my spiritual journey.
 The pain I experienced at the end of that relationship was harder than anything I’d ever been through, and combined with the yoga philosophy I learnt in India, it fuelled my personal growth like never before.
 I realised that I had spent so long exploring the career stuff, the external… and not enough time exploring my inner landscape.
 The self-love, growth and healing that I experienced brought me back home to myself like I could have never imagined.
 A true homecoming: everything had changed, and yet I felt more like me than ever before.

-With my first training in vinyasa and ashtanga, I wanted to continue to learn as much as possible and completed a further 400 hours of training in Thailand and London (I have 600 hours in total).
+With my first training in vinyasa and ashtanga, I wanted to continue to learn as much as possible and completed a further 400 hours of training in Thailand and London (upon writing this I have around 600 hours in total, more soon I'm sure!).
 With The Yoga People I broadened my knowledge of different yoga styles, training in yin, mandala, rocket, yogic arts and tripsichore.
 Combined with my dance background, having training in such a broad range of styles has helped me to develop a creative, playful, flowing vinyasa style that is about moving in a way that feels good and exploring what the body can do.